zzhangjii/learning-library/lab-guides/LabGuide200.md

   ![](images/200/49.PNG)

-- Create a container based on the alphaoffice image mapping port 8080 to the same port on the HOST and naming the container alphaoffice:
+- Start a container based on the alphaoffice image mapping port 8080 to the same port on the HOST naming the container alphaoffice:

   ```
   docker run -d --name alphaoffice -p=8080:8080 alphaoffice
   ```

-- Type **docker ps** to show the running container.
-You'll note the asadmin command we stipulated in the Dockerfile build is executed:
+- **docker ps** shows the running container.
+You'll note the asadmin command we stipulated in the CMD of the Dockerfile build is executed and running (This starts up the Glassfish app server):

   ![](images/200/50.PNG)

-### **Step 4**: Copy DB properties file into the container
+### **Step 4**: Copy the the database properties file into the container

-In this you will copy the `dbconfig.properties` file you modifed in a previous step into the running container.
-Then you will goto into the container and verify all the files look good and are in the proper locations. **NOTE:** All of this could be executed automatically at build time but we want you to get a feel for docker commands and what's going on inside the newly executed container.
+In this step you will copy the `dbconfig.properties` file modifed in a previous step into the running container.
+Then you will go into the container and verify all the copied and modied files look good and are in their proper locations.

+**NOTE:** All of this could be executed automatically at build time but we want you to get a feel for docker commands and what's going on inside the newly executed container.

-- **Type** the following:
+- **Type OR Copy and Paste** the following:

   ```
   docker cp dbconfig.properties alphaoffice:/usr/local/alpha/WEB-INF/classes/com/oracle/db/